apaar97/snake-blockade/README.md

-# SnakeGame
+### Classic SnakeGame
-A minimal implementation of the classic snake game in pygame
+A minimal implementation of the classic snake game in Pygame